-Bill Killian starts his 15th-straight season in 2016-17 as an assistant coach on head coach Andy Bronkema's Bulldog staff.
+Bill Killian starts his 16th-straight season in 2017-18 as an assistant coach on head coach Andy Bronkema's Bulldog staff.

 Killian, who previously served for seven seasons as an assistant under former FSU head coach Tom Ludwig before returning to the sidelines on the staff of previous head coach Bill Sall for 11 years, assists with the on-court instruction and skill development of FSU's players.

-As an assistant on Bronkema's staff the past three years, Killian has helped lead the Bulldogs to back-to-back GLIAC Tournament Championships and NCAA Tournament appearances each of the past two years.
+As an assistant on Bronkema's staff the past four years, Killian has helped lead the Bulldogs to three consecutive GLIAC Tournament Championships and NCAA Tournament appearances each of the past three years.
 The Bulldog men's basketball squad closed a memorable 2015-16 campaign with a 24-10 overall record.
 FSU also reached the NCAA Division II Sweet Sixteen while finishing with its first back-to-back 20-win campaigns since the late 1980's.

 A native of Chicago, Ill., Killian is employed as a professor in the physical sciences department at Ferris State.
 Killian, who has worked at Ferris since 1987, teaches courses in both general and industrial chemistry.
 In addition, he also is the coordinator for Ferris' Industrial Chemistry Technology program.